hashgraph/hedera-improvement-proposal/HIP/hip-0000-Hedera-Signing-Protocol.md

 This is the generalized flow:

-1. The User sends a request to the Server for a transaction that they wish to make through the Server's interface.
+1. The User sends a request to the Requesting Website for a transaction that they wish to make through the Requesting Website's interface.

 _Start of Protocol Scope_

-2. The Server queries the browser for extensions which implement the Hedera Signing Protocol
+2. The Requesting Website queries the browser for extensions which implement the Hedera Signing Protocol
-3. The Server generates a list of Clients and the Account IDs that the Clients manage
+3. The Requesting Website generates a list of Clients and the Account IDs that the Clients manage
 4. The User selects the desired Client/Account pair which they want to perform the transaction.
-5. The Server creates a transaction, freezes it, and JSONifies it for use as txnObject in Step 6.
+5. The Requesting Website creates a transaction, freezes it, and JSONifies it for use as txnObject in Step 6.
-6. The Server sends a sendTransaction RPC to the Client, with txnObject as a param.
+6. The Requesting Website sends a sendTransaction RPC to the Client, with txnObject as a param.
 7. The Client displays the transaction to the User and prompts the user to Sign the transaction or Cancel.
-8. The Client executes the signed transaction, and sends a response to the Server (transaction Receipt, or cancel).
+8. The Client executes the signed transaction, and sends a response to the Requesting Website (transaction Receipt, or cancel).

 _End of Protocol Scope_

-9. The Server displays the result and continues the user experience.
+9. The Requesting Website displays the result and continues the user experience.

 **Notes:**

 **Step 2**: Clients that implement the protocol will contain a 'HederaSP' identifier in their manifest.json.
-The Server can then query for extensions which have the identifier and populate a list.
+The Requesting Website can then query for extensions which have the identifier and populate a list.

 An empty list signifies that there are no compatible browser extensions.
-It is then up to the Server if they want to provide options/instructions to the user.
+It is then up to the Requesting Website if they want to provide options/instructions to the user.

-**Step 3**: The Server sends the RPC "requestAccounts" to each Client identified in step 2.
+**Step 3**: The Requesting Website sends the RPC "requestAccounts" to each Client identified in step 2.

 Each Client implements requestAccounts() which returns an array of Hedera Account IDs (type string).

-**Step 4**: The Server should display the list of Accounts, sorted by Client.
-As part of this step the Server may query the network to obtain further information to assist the user in their choice (such as account balance), though this is not strictly part of the protocol.
+**Step 4**: The Requesting Website should display the list of Accounts, sorted by Client.
+As part of this step the Requesting Website may query the network to obtain further information to assist the user in their choice (such as account balance), though this is not strictly part of the protocol.

 The User will then select the Account which they want to perform the transaction with.

-**Step 6**: The Server calls the Client RPC sendTransaction, which contains a number of parameters.
+**Step 6**: The Requesting Website calls the Client RPC sendTransaction, which contains a number of parameters.

 	const txnParams = {